Before and After: A Size-Doubling Greenwich Village Kitchen Design

 When you’re customizing your dream kitchen, go big *and* go home.
 There’s no reason a kitchen renovation can't totally change your daily life.

-The Ravitz family needed a bigger kitchen.
-They had a few other kitchen ideas, too, like more storage, a more contemporary feel, and better function overall, but what excited them most was the chance to expand their kitchen footprint.
+This family needed a bigger kitchen.
+They had a few other luxury kitchen renovation ideas, too, like more storage, a more contemporary feel, and better function overall, but what excited them most was the chance to expand their kitchen footprint.

 This kitchen remodel took its owners to some very exciting places...